-- 1. Engage the parking brake lock on the left-side handlebar. - 2.
-Turn the emergency stop switch to the "RUN" position. - 3.
-Rotate the ignition switch key to the "ON" position. - 4.
+- 1. Engage the parking brake lock on the right-side handlebar. - 2.
+Turn the fuel shut-off to the "ON" position. - 3.
+Turn the emergency stop switch to the "RUN" position. - 4.
+Rotate the ignition switch key to the "ON" position. - 5.
 Shift ATV into the "N" (Neutral) position.

-NOTE: The engine can be started in any gear if the brake lever is applied.
-However, it is recommended to shift into "N" (Neutral) before starting the engine.
-If either indicator light fails to illuminate when the gear select lever is in the neutral or park position, have an ARGO dealer inspect the electrical circuit.
+NOTE: The engine can be started only when the drive select lever is in the "N" (Neutral) position.
+When the select lever is in neutral, the neutral indicator light should be illuminated.
+If the indicator light fails to illuminate when the gear select lever is in the neutral position, have an ARGO dealer inspect the vehicle.